Samsung/netcoredbg/README.md

 6. Optional step: Netcoredbg requires **CoreCLR runtime source code**, which is typically downloaded automatically, but you can download it from here: https://github.com/dotnet/runtime

-   You should check out tag v7.x.
+   For example, you can check out tag v8.x.

 7. Optional step: Netcoredbg requires **.NET SDK**, which can be downloaded automatically, but you can download it manually from here: https://dotnet.microsoft.com/download